OpenLineage/workshops/README.md

-# workshops
+# OpenLineage Workshops

-A repository of workshop curricula for OpenLineage events.
+A repository of curricula for OpenLineage workshops, tutorials and guides